salman2843/TajPerfumes/perfume-shop/README.md

 ## Expanding the ESLint configuration

 If you are developing a production application, we recommend using TypeScript with type-aware lint rules enabled.
 Check out the [TS template](https://github.com/vitejs/vite/tree/main/packages/create-vite/template-react-ts) for information on how to integrate TypeScript and [`typescript-eslint`](https://typescript-eslint.io) in your project.

+## Prompt

+I want to create the perfume website frontend and i am using the react.js(vite).
+I have already done home page, login/signup page and now i am going to start with cart, product details, orders page and i am fetching this data from backend